-A series of stunning sculptures have been unveiled in Al Balad, Jeddah’s historic district, which is a UNESCO World Heritage Site.
-Some 20 artists, from Saudi Arabai and different corners of the world including Europe and Asia, created the sculptures during the inaugural Red Sea International Sculpture Symposium, which ran between 20 November and 10 December.
+A series of stunning sculptures have been unveiled in Al Balad, Jeddah’s historic district and a UNESCO World Heritage Site.
+Some 20 artists, from Saudi Arabia and different corners of the world, including Europe and Asia, created the sculptures during the inaugural Red Sea International Sculpture Symposium, which ran between 20 November and 10 December.
 What’s more, the bespoke artworks were created from scratch in real time.

 Hosted by the Kingdom’s Ministry of Culture, the symposium highlights the ministry’s commitment to develop the Saudi arts scene and create platforms for local artists to engage with international counterparts.

 He added the symposium is an integral part of the ministry’s work to back and develop the Kingdom’s arts scene.
-And the aim is to “make arts and culture accessible to all and part of everyday lives.”
+The spokesperson also said the aim is to “make arts and culture accessible to all and part of everyday lives.”

 German artist Jo Klay found the symposium’s concept “inspiring and powerful.”
 He also said, “I have learned a lot about Saudi Arabia and its nature during my first visit, and I hope the people of Jeddah like the work we have done here.”

 The Kingdom has a flourishing visual arts scene, which is part of a wider cultural transformation.
-Jeddah has particularly vibrant cultural offerings, including the outdoor Jeddah Sculpture Museum at the Red Sea city’s Corniche.
+Jeddah, often described as the “Bride of the Red Sea” has particularly vibrant cultural offerings, including the outdoor Jeddah Sculpture Museum at the Red Sea city’s Corniche.
 The museum exhibits around 20 sculptures, ranging from traditional Arabic designs by local artists to more abstract works created by Europeans.